 Planning to play sports?
 Metropolitan Community College has many options for athletes.
 See them all and learn more about life at Metropolitan Community College on the Student Life page.

-Let's take a closer look at each of these factors to get a clearer idea of what Metropolitan Community College offers and if it might be a good choice for you.
+Let's take a look at these factors to get a better idea of what Metropolitan Community College offers and if the college could be the right college for you.

-About 50% of students who start at Metropolitan Community College return for their second year of college.
+Around 50% of students who start at Metropolitan Community College come back the next year.
 The average six-year graduation rate for U.S. colleges and universities is 61% for public schools, and 67% for private, non-profit schools.

 Job placement rates after graduation and average starting salaries can all give important clues about the value of a degree from a specific school.

 Check with Metropolitan Community College directly, for information on any information on starting salaries for recent grads.

 An endowment is the total value of a school's investments, donations, and assets.
 Endowment is not necessarily an indicator of the quality of a school, but it can give you a sense of how much money a college can afford to invest in expanding programs, improving facilities, and support students.